 By Bob Carney

-The last few months, we have jumped into exploring the Irish language without too much explanation of the origins of the language itself, or some of its nuances.
-I found from my own (hardly scientific!) experiences, that it’s easier to learn in a way that incorporates Irish words and phrases into your daily speech rather than trying to understand the grammar behind the language.
+The last few months, we’ve jumped into exploring the Irish language without too much explanation of the origins of the language itself, or some of its nuances.
+I have found from my own (hardly scientific!) experiences, that it’s easier to learn in a way that incorporates Irish words and phrases into your daily speech, rather than trying to understand the grammar behind the language.
 After all, as children we learned to communicate long before we were introduced to Warrriner’s English Grammar and Composition.

 a – uh á – aw

 e – eh é – ay

 u – uh ú – oo

 b (b) as in ball b (b) as in bill

 c (k) as in cat c (ky) as in cute

 d (d or like the word the) as in dot d (dj) as in jar

 f (f) as in fawn f (f) as in fee